 We are also a member of The National Mobility Equipment Dealers Association (NMEDA) and a participant in their Quality Assurance Program (QAP)!
 Why is this important?
 Find Out HERE.
 Click here for additional buying tips.

 Our team takes your safety seriously, and at Superior Van & Mobility, it is of the utmost importance!
-So much, in fact, we will not sell any individual adaptive driving equipment or install any adaptive driving controls into a vehicle if the driver is not previously endorsed, or in training to operate a device with a Certified Driving Rehabilitation Specialist (CDRS).
+In fact, we will not sell any individual adaptive driving equipment or install any adaptive driving controls into a vehicle if the driver is not already endorsed or in training to operate a device with a Certified Driving Rehabilitation Specialist (CDRS).

 Are you looking to purchase your first set of hand controls?
 GREAT!
 Our mobility consultants are standing by to work with you and your CDRS on retrofitting your vehicle with the best & safest equipment that suits your exact needs.
 Don’t yet have a CDRS?
 No problem, we can help with that too!

 When it comes to the types of handicap driving hand controls for cars, trucks, vans, or SUVs, the Push-Rock type from Sure-Grip is a top choice!
 First, the unique design helps eliminate contact with a driver’s knees or legs.
 Second, the higher rate of travel allows for installation into more vehicle types.
 Third, the Push-Rock style of hand control is designed to help reduce driver’s fatigue.
 It’s a Win-Win!

 The Push-Rock mechanical hand control driving system uses a vertically installed handle for easy-grip.
 This handle can be installed on either side of the steering wheel, right or left.
 To operate, the driver pulls the handle back, toward themselves, for acceleration and pushes away, toward the dash, for braking.
 However, the movement acts more like a “Rocking Motion” than a pull and push, hence Push-Rock.